North Vancouver Island Things to Do

 The route from Nanaimo to Port Hardy (the furthest north you can drive on the Island) is approximately 390 km.

-So, while you can definitely do the trip in one day, it's always recommended to take it slow to enjoy all the sights.
+So, if you drive right through, you can technically do the trip in one day.
+However, it is always recommended to take it slow to enjoy all the sights.

 Nanaimo to Campbell River or Victoria to Campbell River